Standards of Care for Pain Management

 - improve flexibility,

 - improve athletic performance and endurance.

-Surgery animals can get great benefits from Massage Therapy and it can be invaluable in your pet's healing process.
-Talk to your doctor and to Crystal to explore whether your pet is a good candidate.
+Surgery animals can get great benefits from Chiropractic and Laser Therapy and it can be invaluable in your pet's healing process.
+Talk to your doctor and to Dr. Whitton to explore whether your pet is a good candidate.

-Dogs are the prime candidates for Massage Therapy because they are more likely to lie still long enough to get the benefits of the massage.
+Dogs are the prime candidates for Chiropractic and Laser Therapy because they are more likely to lie still long enough to get the benefits of the massage.
 Most dogs actually find the experience enjoyable and very relaxing.
-They often look forward to their next massage visit.
+They often look forward to their next Chiropractic and/or Laser visit.

-Cats can get just as many benefits from Massage Therapy as dogs.
+Cats can get just as many benefits from Chiropractic and Laser Therapy as dogs.
 However, many cats may not tolerate it as well because their patience for such intense attention can be limited.
-Happily, a few cats love attention so much they will lie still for as long as someone wants to knead their muscles and manipulate their joints.
+Happily, a few cats love attention so much they will tolerate the Chiropractic and/or Laser Therapy just fine.

-Contact us to consult with Crystal Brewer or one of our doctors to determine if Massage Therapy is right for your pets.
-Massages typically last 30 to 40 minutes.
+Contact us to consult with Dr. Whitton or one of our doctors to determine if Chiropractic and/or Laser Therapy is right for your pets.